-The WT180MP does not require any special maintenance, however the user should take care of the machine as follows:
+The WT200MP does not require any special maintenance, however the user should take care of the machine as follows:

-- Regularly clean the ventilation slots. - Keep the casing clean. - Check all cables before use. - Check electrode holders, work lead/clamps and welding torches before use. - Replace worn electrode holders and earth clamps, which do not provide a good connection. - Replace worn torch consumable parts in a timely manner. - Replace worn wire drive components in a timely manner. - Use a soft cloth or brush to clean electrical components.
-Do not use liquid cleaning products, water or especially solvents. - Do not use compressed air to clean electrical components as this can force dirt and dust further into components, causing electrical short circuits. - · Check for damaged parts.
+- Regularly clean the ventilation slots. - · Keep the casing clean. - Check all cables before use. - Check electrode holders, work lead/clamps and welding torches before use. - Replace worn electrode holders and earth clamps, which do not provide a good connection. - Replace worn torch consumable parts in a timely manner.

+- Replace worn wire drive components in a timely manner - Use a soft cloth or brush to clean electrical components.
+Do not use liquid cleaning products, water or especially solvents. - Do not use compressed air to clean electrical components as this can force dirt and dust further into components, causing electrical short circuits. - Check for damaged parts.
+Do not use the welder with damaged parts.